 So the the main cast plans for half the season on how to avoid loosing anyone in the ritual.
 People die, hard things are done to come up with plan, they acquire all the mcguffins they can to make sure the Big Bad dies and collect a huge amount of allies for the end fight.
 The conclusion?
 The ritual still happens, Elena still (sort of) dies, the Big Bad still triumphs, a lot of cast members die, their best asset Elijah betrays them and the whole ritual ends with a double-funeral on the good guys side and everyone heart-broken and devastated.

-Although each season ends with successful convictions of drug dealers, it becomes progressively more and more clear with each season that the best the police can do is sweep up the low-level boys.
-Everyone sufficiently high up is untouchable, and American social and political systems make effecting actual change impossible.
-In the final episode, Detective Jimmy McNulty has to resign from the force, Lieutenant Cedric Daniels and Rhonda Pearlman "fall on their swords", Mayor Tommy Carcetti and Commander William Rawls are both promoted when they don't deserve it, and the crooked newspaper reporter who ran with a story about a falsified serial killer is lauded.
+Although each season ends with successful convictions of drug dealers, it becomes progressively more and more clear with each season that the best the police can do is sweep up low and mid level operators.
+Everyone sufficiently high up is (almost) untouchable, and American social and political systems make effecting actual change impossible.
+In the final episode, Detective Jimmy McNulty has to resign from the force, Internal Reformist Cedric Daniels is forced to resign when he refuses to cooperate with the new Mayor's insistence to "fix the statistics", (to make it look as though crime is going down when it's actually going up) Mayor Tommy Carcetti and Commander William Rawls are both promoted when they don't deserve it, and the crooked newspaper reporter who falsified his stories (along with the bosses who enabled him) gets lauded.
 Most of the supporting characters also come to realize that they can't change the system, and will be shuffled into the background while a new generation of thugs and cops dominate Baltimore.

 The plotline about Mulder's sister Samantha.
-After years searching for his sister, being told numerous times that she was alive and he would eventually be reunited with her if he just keep looking, and being tormented by her clones, he finds out she was dead all along.
+After years searching for his sister, being told numerous times that she was alive and he would eventually be reunited with her if he just keep looking, and being tormented by her clones, he finds out she died only a few years after she disappeared.

 The ending to the series.
 Mulder and Scully are fugitives, with Mulder carrying a death sentence, knowing that aliens will conquer the planet in 2012 and there is nothing they can do to stop it.